 What Happens When a Driver Collides with a Bicyclist?

-When these injuries happen, the bicyclist will likely need immediate medical attention.
-Then, they start the long road to recovery can begin.
+When injuries like this happen, the victim will likely need immediate medical attention.
+Then, the road to recovery can begin.
 When you file a claim, your legal representative will look into your medical records and calculate your damages for the wreck.
 We’ll use this to fight for your fair settlement.
 We also represent families of victims who lost their lives to bicycle accident injuries.

 After a collision, you may think that the situation is straightforward.
 The driver was negligent, hit you in a wreck, and caused your injuries.
 Since they were responsible, you’d think that their insurance should pay for your injuries.
 At the scene of the wreck, the driver may seem cordial and like they’ll work with you.
 However, you may find that when it comes to file a claim, their story has changed.

-Bey & Associates have experience in bicycle accidents.
-We’ll look into your case and find out the truth of what happened.
+We’ll look into your case and find out the truth about what happened.
 If you weren’t at fault, we’ll do everything we can to prove it.
 The negligent driver needs to be held accountable for their actions and you deserve a settlement that will let you recover in peace.

 Getting started on your claim as quickly as possible has many benefits.
 Waiting too long could possibly surpass the statute of limitations.
 In general, Georgia citizens have two years from the date of the incident to file a claim.
 If you wait too long and miss that window, your case may not be reviewed, and you won’t be able to seek compensation.
-When you have a personal injury lawyer at your side soon after the accident, you can rest assured that we’ll have the important deadlines covered.
-We may also be able to find physical evidence from the scene of the accident that supports your claim.
+When you have us at your side soon after the accident, you can rest assured that we’ll have the important deadlines covered.
+We may also be able to find physical evidence from the scene of the incident that supports your claim.

 You can get in touch with us today for a free consultation of your case.
 In this meeting, we’ll go over what happened to you and what options you have for the future.